-Long Surrender Periods- Again, poorly constructed contracts have long surrender periods.
+Long Surrender Periods- Again, poorly constructed contracts have long surrender periods, like 10 to 15 years.
 Let me state for the record that I have yet to see a good indexed annuity with a long surrender period.
-For instance, one of my favorite products in this category has a seven-year surrender period.
-If you happen to really like it after seven years, then buy it again and make it a fourteen-year strategy.
-If it doesn’t work that well then you’re money is free a lot sooner.
+A more appropriate time horizon is five to 7 years.
+For instance, one of my favorite products in this category has a seven-year surrender period and generous provisions to allow you to take money out during that term.
+If you happen to really like it after seven years, then buy it again and make it a fourteen-year strategy…. but at the very least, give yourself options so that if it doesn’t work for you, your money is free a lot sooner.

-Complex Crediting Methods- Using obscure or proprietary indexes or hard to understand crediting methods just makes it hard to understand the annuity.
+Complex Crediting Methods- Using obscure or proprietary indexes or complex crediting methods just makes it hard to understand the annuity.
 Try to keep it simple so you can monitor performance and understand what happens on the account.

 Now- The Basics of How Index Annuities Work

 Index Annuities, Fixed Index Annuities, and Equity Indexed Annuities, all mean the same thing.
 These are all the same insurance product with different labels, but the correct name is a ‘Fixed Index Annuity’.

 Fixed Index Annuities are nothing more than fixed annuities with a different method of crediting interest.
 With a fixed annuity, which is a lot like a CD, the contract owner receives a stated rate of interest each year.

 But with an Index Annuity, the appreciation rate is calculated based on growth in an outside market index, like the S+P 500 or the Dow Jones index.